kneyugn/the-scaffolder/README.md

 ## Known disadvantages:
 1. Github Action Runners can be flaky.
+   - Service must handle retries
-2. Orphan repos are created without guarantees that files can successfully be commited and uploaded.
+2. Orphan repos are created without guarantees that files can successfully be commited and uploaded
+   - reorder workflow to scaffold with CLI/template engine first then checkout the remote repository?

 ## Advantages
 1. Can utilize open source tools and CLIs to scaffold on the fly.
 Would not need to ensure that your single catch-all docker image has the latest CLIs installed.